This article is about laptop overheating solutions.

 - Check the vents and clean the fans.
 Visit the manufacturer’s website and look up your model.
 Next, find a reference or manual on how to access the fan.
 This should tell you how to safely remove the case and not void any warranty

-- Also, think about investing in a cooling pad.
+- Also, think about investing in a laptop cooler, or laptop cooling pad.
 This is a device that the laptop sits on to help dispel hot air

 - Run a malware and virus scan.
 Malware runs in the background and can cause issues with your laptop